Customer story • 8 min read

 It was a challenge to ensure employee programs and events were accessible and user-friendly.
 Things were not centralized, and employees often had to go through clunky calendars and search through different places to find out what’s happening.

-“With Epoch, when Asana employees have interest in a topic, they can sort and search based on their interests, timezones, or through different community groups.
+“With Epoch, when Asana employees have an interest in a topic, they can sort and search based on their interests, time zones, or through different community groups.
 And then in a matter of seconds, that event is on their calendar," says Ashley, as she thinks through how employees use Epoch at Asana.

-“There's no extra legwork for the administrators, the planners or for the employee.
-Finding that light, easy solution where it feels like butter for everybody involved was really tricky, and Epoch just filled that gap for us," says Ashley.
+“There's no extra legwork for the administrators, the planners, or for the employee.
+Finding that light and easy solution where it feels like butter for everybody involved was really tricky, and Epoch just filled that gap for us," says Ashley.